-Network Rail's operating model is divided into five regions across Great Britain; Eastern, North West & Central, Scotland's Railway, Southern and Wales & Western.
+The rail network is divided into five regions across GB; Eastern, North West & Central, Scotland's Railway, Southern and Wales & Western.
 These regions support 14 routes responsible for day to day delivery of train performance, maintenance and renewals.
 This new structure was introduced from June 2019 to bring our people closer to our passengers and the communities we serve, with a focus on operations to help us improve train performance.

 Our five regions are supported by network-wide functions and services.
 Our new Network Services directorate coordinates national initiatives that impact the operational railway such as freight, incident management, security and performance.
 Route Services will continue to provide business services delivered with a strong customer services culture.